spacestation13/DMByExample/src/flow/loops/for.md

 	...
 ```

-However, keep in mind, for the `for-in-to` syntax, you cannot modify the iterator within the loop as you can with a traditional-style one:
+However, keep in mind that for the `for-in-to` syntax you cannot modify the iterator within the loop as you can with a traditional-style one:

 ```dm
 for (var/x = 0; x < 10; x++)
 	x++ // valid